-The assessment will be marked based on: (The detailed marking rubric is available on the moodle).
+The assessment will be marked based on: (The detailed marking rubric is available on the unit Moodle page).
+Differentiate the clinical appearance, aetiology, and outcomes of advanced ultrasound assessment of paediatric and congenital disease.

-- Differentiate the clinical appearance, aetiology, and outcomes of advanced ultrasound assessment of paediatric and congenital disease, including echocardiographic views of the paediatric heart. - Evaluate and present information concerning existing and emerging technologies, diagnostic parameters and radiological interventions in a chosen area of paediatric ultrasound based on an extensive review of relevant literature. - Evaluate the physiology, pathophysiology and pharmacological factors relevant to diagnostic and therapeutic procedures in the paediatric patient.
+Evaluate and present information concerning existing and emerging technologies, diagnostic parameters and radiological interventions in a chosen area of paediatric ultrasound based on an extensive review of relevant literature.
+Evaluate the physiology, pathophysiology and pharmacological factors relevant to diagnostic and therapeutic procedures in the paediatric patient.

-You must ask yourself the following:

-- Is the introduction to the case engaging to the audience with a clearly stated aim? - Is the description of the case clear and concise whilst giving all the relevant background information? - Have you critically reflected upon and evaluated the imaging and non-imaging investigations in this case? - Does the analysis of the case demonstrate academic rigour, depth, and insight? - Have you done an exhaustive literature search about the current/emerging technologies and new imaging methods in ultrasound available that can be used in the case to advantage? - Is the conclusion concise and clear in its evaluation and summary of the significance of the communication pitfalls and in its vision for your performance development? - Are the grammar and spellings up to the standard?
-Is the sentence structure and language used is scientific and easily understandable?
+You must ask yourself the following: Is the introduction to the case engaging to the audience with a clearly stated aim?
+Is the description of the case clear and concise whilst giving all the relevant background information?

+Have you critically reflected upon and evaluated the imaging and non-imaging investigations in this case?

+Does the analysis of the case demonstrate academic rigour, depth, and insight?

+Have you done an exhaustive literature search about the current/emerging technologies and new imaging methods in ultrasound available that can be used in the case to advantage?

+Is the conclusion concise and clear in its evaluation and summary of the significance of the communication pitfalls and in its vision for your performance development?

+Is your spelling, grammar and use of vocabulary exemplary?

+Is the sentence structure and language used scientific and easily understandable?

 This assessment must be submitted with all identifying factors removed.
 Identifying factors include such things as patient name, date of birth and clinical site name for example.
 You must achieve a mark of 50% to pass this assessment.

-Further details are available on the Moodle page along with detailed marking criteria.
+Further details are available on the unit Moodle page along with detailed marking criteria.